libretro/mame2010-libretro/README.md

 mame2010 supports cheat that `cheat.zip` file must be in this subfolders: libretro saves folder/mame2010/cheat.zip

 Use `Cheat enable` switch it's under the Retroarch `Core Options` menu.
-Cheat will be activated and visible on the MAME cofig menu after restart the core.
+Cheat will be activated and visible on the MAME config menu after restart the core.

 libretro system subfolders: